Keller High School: Swimming & Diving

 Keller High Boys Swimming & Diving has won 3 State Championships in the 6A Class of Texas UIL.
 With their first state championship coming in 2023, a second in 2024, ans a third in 2025 where they topped nearby Houston Klein.
 The Boys Swimming & Diving additionally broke 4 National Records in the 2024 state championship.
 As of 2024, Keller High School boys swimming & diving is also home to U.S. Men’s National Teamer, World Junior Champion, and National Age Group Record Holder, Maximus Williamson (Class of ‘25) & U.S. Men’s Junior National Teamer Cooper Lucas (Class of ‘24).
 The Boys Swimming & Diving has also produced 10 NCAA Division I recruits since 2014 with 6 coming from the last 2 years, 2 of which (Maximus Williamson & Cooper Lucas) finished at 1st in there class worldwide with a perfect 1.00 power index.
 In early 2024/25 School year the 2024 Keller High School Boys were declared national champions by SwimmingWorldMagazine.

 Keller High Girls Swimming & Diving won their first state championship in 2025.
 On the 2025 team was Avery Collins, a member of the US Women’s Junior National Team and current swimmer for the University of Texas.

+Arts

 Keller High School Band

 The Keller High School Band has received numerous awards over the years.
 The band placed 2nd at the 1999 Texas 4A State Marching Band Contest, and was the 1999 TMEA 4A Honor Band.
 They have been honored five times by the Foundation for Music Education as a National Winner in the National Wind Band Honors Project.

 The marching band was awarded the 2015 Sudler Shield of Honor by the John Philip Sousa Foundation, making them one of only 76 band programs worldwide to hold this honor.

 In 2018, the Keller High School Marching Band represented the entire state of Texas at the annual Macy's Thanksgiving Day Parade in New York City.

 The band is a 2-time participant and finalist at the Bands of America Grand National Championships, placing 11th in 2015 and 10th in 2023.